irisvansanten/MasterThesis/README.md

 # Master Thesis
-Thesis: How does missing data affect measurement error estimation in composite data sets when using MILC: A simulation study Performed by: Iris van Santen
+Thesis: How does missing data affect measurement error estimation in composite data sets when using MILC method Performed by: Iris van Santen
 Supervised by: Ton de Waal and An-Chiao Lio
 Institution: Leiden University